December 6, 2022

 Before you fill out your FAFSA, you’ll have to create an FSA ID, which is a username and password combination that allows you to complete and sign your FAFSA electronically.

-You’ll use this same FSA ID year after year to complete your FAFSA, to sign loan contracts, and to access other federal aid information.
+You’ll use this same FSA ID year after year to complete your FAFSA, sign loan contracts, and access other federal aid information.

 If you’re a dependent student, your parents will also need to create their own FSA IDs.

 There are many documents you’ll need to complete your FAFSA.
 These include:

 Your Social Security number (SSN) (or your alien registration number if you’re not a US citizen)